Science

 INTENT IMPLEMENTATION AND IMPACT

 This year at St. Mary’s, we will continue to follow the New Curriculum objectives in science.
 Our focus will be on using our scientific facts to be able to conduct scientific enquiries and justify our results using scientific vocabulary.
 We use a number of different resources to help us make our lessons as engaging and hands on as possible.
-Children will have a range of equipment to help aid them in their studies which will be available in lessons including a class set of IPads to help with researching scientific facts and theories.
+Children will have a range of equipment to help aid them in their studies which will be available in lessons including a class set of IPads and laptops to help with researching scientific facts and theories.
 We also have our Snap Science and Kapow scheme which gives us the opportunity to develop children’s learning further by conducting independent research tasks which can also be set for homework.

 We will continue to be part of the Science Ninja Reward scheme where different scientific enquiry areas are covered within lessons and children will be rewarded when using them successfully.
 We have been very lucky to be one of a select group of schools to be asked to continue the project this year and we know we can definitely see a real benefit to using the scheme in our lessons.